 It is important to consult an experienced car insurance lawyer after an automobile accident.
 Failure to consult an experienced attorney can result in you being uncompensated for expensive medical bills, property repair costs, lost wages, and more.

-Michael B. Germain of Germain Law Group has years of experience ensuring each client’s automobile insurance claims are adequately paid by the responsible actor or insurance company.
+Michael B. Germain of Germain Law Group, P.A. has years of experience ensuring each client’s automobile insurance claims are adequately paid by the responsible actor or insurance company.
 He is knowledgeable in all areas of Florida’s insurance laws and experienced with auto insurance claims.
-Germain Law Group is not afraid to fight the insurance companies and take them to trial, if necessary.
+Germain Law Group, P.A. is not afraid to fight the insurance companies and take them to trial, if necessary.

-Contact Germain Law Group at (813) 835-8888 or submit an online form to schedule a confidential consultation about your automobile insurance claims throughout Hillsborough County, including Tampa, Sweetwater Creek, Bay Crest Park, Clair-Mel, Hunters Green, Sun City Center, and surrounding areas.
+Contact Germain Law Group, P.A. at (813) 835-8888 or submit an online form to schedule a confidential consultation about your automobile insurance claims throughout Hillsborough County, including Tampa, Sweetwater Creek, Bay Crest Park, Clair-Mel, Hunters Green, Sun City Center, and surrounding areas.

 Under Florida’s Motor Vehicle No-Fault law (Fla.
 Stat. §§ 627.730 – 627.7405), the state of Florida requires every driver to purchase car insurance if they are the owner or registrant of a motor vehicle.
 The minimum amount of coverage required under Florida law is $10,000 in personal injury protection and $10,000 in property damage liability as long as the driver has a valid Florida license plate.